701Group2/daily-focus/client/README.md

 -   Install npm version 6 `npm install -g npm@6.14.11`
 -   Follow the workflow for this project (Fork, run `npm install` in client folder and finally `npm start`)

-Please refer to the `Enviroment Set up` Link in table of content for more information
+Please refer to the [Environment Setup](https://github.com/SE701Group2/daily-focus/wiki/Environment-setup) Link in table of content for more information

 ## High-level architecture